You are $75 away from free shipping

-Step 5: Keep going.
-Repeat Step 3 on the remaining two sections of hair and then repeat everything on the other side of your hair.
+Repeat Step 3 on the remaining two sections of hair and then start all over on the other side of your hair.

-Step 7: Lock it in place.
-For added hold, spritz on a hair spray.
+For added hold, spritz on a little hair spray.
 Et voila!

-Hairstyle #2: Glam beehive.
-Looking for a gorgeous retro hair style to rock at your next ladies’ night?
-Turn heads and heighten your hair with this 60’s-inspired hair style.
+Looking for a gorgeous retro hairstyle to rock for your next ladies’ night?
+Turn heads and heighten your hair with this 60’s-inspired hairstyle.

 L’Oréal Paris Elnett Satin Hairspray Extra Strong Hold

-Step 1: Style with hair mousse.
-Evenly distribute a pump or two of hair mousse to wet hair before flipping your head over and blow-drying upside down.
+Evenly distribute a pump or two of hair mousse throughout wet hair before flipping your head over and blow-drying upside down.

-Step 2: Tease, tease, tease.
 Using a rat tail comb, section your hair into three sections: along your hairline, a mid-section, and your crown.
-Starting with your crown, tease your hair by combing your hair down toward your roots.
+Starting with your crown, tease your hair by combing down toward your roots.
 Repeat the process with the mid-section to complete the base of your beehive.
 Don’t do anything to the front section…yet.

-Step 4: Set your hair style.
-To help add extra hold to your look, coat your retro hair style with an extra strong hold hair spray.
+To help add extra hold to your look, coat your retro hairstyle with an extra strong hold hair spray.

-Hairstyle #3: French twist updo.
 Want to keep it classic?
-This twisted updo is just the hair style for you!
+This twisted updo is just the hairstyle for you!

 L’Oréal Paris Advanced Hairstyle Boost It Air-Blown Texture Mist

-Step 1: Blow-dry with hair mousse.
-Massage a dollop of hair mousse into towel-dried hair and blow-dry until it’s about 95 percent dry.
+Massage a dollop of hair mousse through towel-dried hair and blow-dry until it’s about 95 percent dry.
 Allow your hair to air dry the remaining five percent so you maintain a small amount of natural body and texture.

-Step 2: Horizontally part your hair.
-Part your hair from ear to ear and clip the top front section out of the way with a lobster clip.
+Part your hair from ear to ear and clip the top section out of the way with a lobster clip.

 Happy styling!
-Then, once you’ve settled on the perfect hair style, why not try a new color?
+And once you’ve settled on the perfect hairstyle, why not try a new color?
 Check out our article, How to Use Colorista 1-Day Sprays.